 4. Monitor Refund Trends

-Keep an eye on your refund data to identify patterns or issues.
-For example, if a particular product has a high return rate, it could indicate a problem with the product description, quality, or sizing.
+Pay close attention to your refund data to spot any patterns or issues.
+For example, a high return rate for a particular product could be an indicator of a possible problem with product description, quality, or sizing.

 Turning Returns into Opportunities